Roboflow MCP Server + Skills

 Is it free?

-The MCP server, Skills, and plugin are free and open source under Apache-2.0.
+The MCP server and Skills are free and open source under Apache-2.0.
 You only pay for the underlying Roboflow usage on the same plans you already have.

 Where can I report a bug or suggest a Skill?